pabsantos/tama_project/slides.typ

 - Edges in the lower ranges of EBC presented higher values of normalized population

-- Parts of the network are more vulnerable regarding topology and flood events, impacting the overall performance
+- Parts of the network are more vulnerable regarding topology and flood events, impacting overall performance

 - Next steps: vulnerability index, new exposure data (traffic flow), weighted graph analysis by population, flow and physical distance